marandmart/nginxnode/README.md

 # Full Cycle Node/MySQL/NGINX Challenge

-Challenge for the Full Cycle course to build a docker-compose file that creates and reverse proxy and connects a nodeJS application container to a mysql server
+Challenge for the Full Cycle course to build a docker-compose file that creates and reverse proxy and connects a nodeJS application container to a MySQL server.

 # How to run

-* Install dependencies inside the node folder
+* Install dependencies inside the node folder.
 * Run docker-compose.yml file using the command:

 ```